Accelerate Breakthrough Research with Intuitive Sample Preparation

 - Contract research organizations conducting screening services

-The highest density format available for routine use, 1536-well plates contain 32×48 wells with volumes typically ranging from 5-15 µL per well.
-These plates represent the pinnacle of miniaturization for screening applications where cost per data point becomes critical.
+One of the highest density formats available for routine use, 1536-well plates contain 32×48 wells with volumes typically ranging from 5-25 µL per well [1].
+These plates are extremely efficient for the miniaturization of screening applications, where the cost per data point becomes critical [1].

 Primary Applications: